 Provides resources and examples of programs and approaches that promote parent support, education, engagement, and leadership, including a guidebook (PDF - 1,567 KB) on building effective parent and practitioner collaboration.

 U.S. Department of Health and Human Services, Administration for Children and Families, Children's Bureau (2018)

 Provides guidance for agencies on identifying ways to engage parents and involve them in decision-making at all levels of child welfare involvement as well as lessons learned from practitioners.

 California Parent Leadership Team

-Presents informational videos on a parent team organized to improve California prevention and treatment polices, programs, and systems to ensure better outcomes.
+Presents informational videos on a parent team organized to improve California prevention and treatment polices, programs, and systems to ensure better outcomes for children and families.
 Members have experience with family-serving systems and have successfully advocated, implemented, and evaluated programs and guided practice strategies, policy, and systems change.

 Child Welfare Organizing Project

 Encourages public child welfare reform in New York City through increased, meaningful parent involvement in service and policy planning.